sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 RLQS Filter State object will include the following data members:

 -   Matcher Tree: From filter config, initialized at instantiation, constant.
-    Used to identify the bucket map entry for each data plane RPC.
+    Used to identify the RLQS Bucket for each data plane RPC.
--   Bucket Map: Accessed on each data plane RPC, when we get a response from the RLQS server, and when report timers fire.
+-   RLQS Bucket Cache: Accessed on each data plane RPC, when we get a response from the RLQS server, and when report timers fire.
 -   RLQS Client: Accessed when we get the first data plane RPC for a given bucket and when a report timer fires.
 Notifies RLQS Filter State of responses received from the RLQS server.